 Integrative Oncology Therapies

 Moving On - Oncology Rehabilitation is a 12-week exercise program and yoga class tailored to each patient's individual needs.
 This program is housed at the GHS Life Center and centers on aerobic conditioning and strength training.
 The program is supervised by our rehabilitation nurse, Noreen Denham R.N., and certified trainers for cancer survivors.
 Yoga is specifically geared to cancer survivors and is open to all Moving On participants and graduates.
 Click here to learn more about Moving On.

 Acupuncture is a family of procedures involving the stimulation of specific points on the body using a variety of techniques, such as penetrating the skin with needles that are then manipulated by hand or by electrical stimulation.
 It is one of the key components of traditional Chinese medicine, and is among the oldest healing practices in the world.
-The Center for Integrative Oncology and Survivorship offers acupuncture in clinical research trials at the GHS Cancer Institute and by referrals to Oriental Medicine Associates located at 20 Creekview Ct, Ste B, Greenville, SC 29615.
+The Center for Integrative Oncology and Survivorship (CIOS) endorses acupuncture in clinical research trials at the GHS Cancer Institute and by referrals to Oriental Medicine Associates located at 20 Creekview Ct, Ste B, Greenville, SC 29615.
 Appointments can also be made directly by calling Oriental Medicine Associates: 864-365-6156.

 is a systematic manipulation of muscles and connective tissues that improves blood flow to the heart and lymph flow throughout the body.
 Massage therapy is provided by a certified oncology-trained massage therapist.
 To schedule an appointment or for additional information regarding cost, call 455-4231.